 At the Upper School with its six-day rotating cycle, the schedule typically begins at 8:00 a.m.
 Monday through Friday.
 One late start day occurs on every Day 3 of the six-day cycle.
 Classes meet for a 75-minute block every other day, and community time (including a common break and a common lunch) occurs every day.
 Co-curricular activities begin at either 3:00 p.m. (on Day 1 and 5) or 3:15 p.m. (on Day 2, 3, 4, and 6).

-View a sample of the middle school daily schedule
+View a sample middle school schedule for grade 7 and grade 9

 View an overview of the upper school schedule